 OTHER WAYS TO USE THESE ESSENTIAL OILS FOR SEASONAL THREATS

-You can use these essential oils three different ways to relieve allergy symptoms: aromatically, internally, and topically.
+You can use these essential oils in three different ways to relieve allergy symptoms: aromatically, internally, and topically.

 - Add 3 drops of each oil to your diffuser.
 This would be good anytime you are hanging around the house and in the bedroom overnight.